jyn514/jyn514.github.io/content/2025-03-28-terrible-horrible-no-good-very-bad-python.md

 normally, `os._exit` exits the process without running "cleanup handlers" (`finally` blocks). however, it takes one argument. this snippet forgets to pass in the exit code, so instead of exiting, it throws `TypeError`. then the `finally` block silently swallows the exception because of the `return`.

+one might be mislead that `import os` comes after the function is defined. but python has dynamic scoping, so that's fine.

 yes someone did write this code by accident and yes they were very confused. i thought it was a bug in cpython until i figured it out.

 </details>